flovv/EIX-Market/README.md

-# EIX Market Project Documentation (Economic Indicator eXchange)
+# EIX Market Project Documentation
+Economic Indicator eXchange - A prediction market to forecast the German economy

 ## Abstract
 Macro-economic forecasts are used extensively in industry and government even though the historical accuracy and reliability is disputed.